The Afloat: Utility Debt Relief program is now closed

 June 2022: Bill credits posted to accounts based on selection committee priorities.
 All funds have been distributed and the program is now closed.

 The City of Portland committed $2.6 million to this program.
 This money comes from the U.S. government’s 2021 American Rescue Plan local recovery funds.
 Portland will receive a total of $208 million from the American Rescue Plan and has until Dec.
 31, 2026, to spend it.
 The City of Portland is spending money in three priority categories:

 - Community Health and Safety

 Read more about these investments in this article: American Rescue Plan: Investing in Portland

 The City is committed to sharing how American Rescue Act funding supports Portland people, households, businesses and community organizations.
-Check back for updates on the Rent Relief Program.
+Check back for updates.